EMOTIONS: Fans in Skopje celebrate the September 3 victory of

 On taking up her post in July, Arifi set a September 5 deadline for all ministries to complete the reforms that Brussels had requested for this year.

-Sofia and Skopje Nikola Poposki, who became Macedonia’s foreign minister in July, was in the Bulgarian capital city on September 1 for talks with his Bulgarian counterpart, Nikolai Mladenov.
+Nikola Poposki, who became Macedonia’s foreign minister in July, was in the Bulgarian capital city on September 1 for talks with his Bulgarian counterpart, Nikolai Mladenov.

 Bilateral relations between Bulgaria and Macedonia have had their prickly moments, especially on issues such as perspectives on history, Skopje’s claims of a Macedonian minority in Bulgaria and individual incidents in the past that have seen emotional rhetoric by the respective countries’ politicians.